nurse-the-code/useful-tips/java.md

 ### Capture user input
 ```
 Scanner input = new Scanner(System.in);     // create Scanner object to capture keyboard stream
 System.out.print("Type something in: ");    // prompt user for input
-String userInput = input.nextLine();  // accept keyboard input from user until they hit enter; save input as a String variable
+String userInput = input.nextLine();        // accept keyboard input until enter is pressed; save input as a String variable
 ```

 ### Colored text and colored background in text